medovina/MarioAI/README.md

 In your agent, you could only consider each entity's tile coordinates, or you may want to consider its pixel coordinates for a finer degree of control.

 MyAgent is the class you will enhance to build your custom agent.
 You will need to implement the [actionSelectionAI](https://ksvi.mff.cuni.cz/~dingle/2020-1/ai_1/mario/api.html#MarioAIBase) method to determine the action that Mario will take on each game tick.
+In this method, create a MarioInput object to represent the set of pressed keys, then call .press() once for each key that you want to press.

 As you can see in the documentation, MyAgent inherits from [MarioAIBase](https://ksvi.mff.cuni.cz/~dingle/2020-1/ai_1/mario/api.html#MarioAIBase).
 This class contains fields that provide essential information about the game state: